Apply now for summer 2018!

-The 25th annual will take place from 29th July to 6th August 2017, directly at Hundisburg Castle.
-The orchestra will arrive on 27th July and depart on 7th August.
+The 26th annual SummerMusicAcademy will take place from 9th to 19th August 2018, directly at Hundisburg Castle.
+The orchestra will arrive on 9th August.
+The departure is also possible on 20th August.

 It’s free!
 The SummerMusicAcademy grants each musician a scholarship covering travel costs from your home town as well as room and board.
 Additionally, each orchestra member receives a 300 Euro stipend for the programme’s duration.